-Table 4-9 SNMPv3 Configuration (Command Options ----------- -------- ----------------- -----------------
+Table 4-10 SNMPv3 Configuration Commands

+snmp-server user <user-instance>

-Command Syntax and Usage snmp-server user <user-instance></user-instance> This command allows you to create a user security model (USM) entry for an authorized user.
+This command allows you to create a user security model (USM) entry for an authorized user.
 You can also configure this entry through SNMP.

+snmp-server view <view-instance>

-Command mode: config To view command options, see page 133. snmp-server view <view-instance></view-instance> This command allows you to create different MIB views.
-Command mode: config To view command options, see page 134. snmp-server access <access-instance></access-instance> This command allows you to specify access rights.
+This command allows you to create different MIB views.

+snmp-server access <access-instance>

+This command allows you to specify access rights.
 The View-based Access Control Model defines a set of services that an application can use for checking access rights of the user.
 You need access control when you have to process retrieval or modification request from an SNMP entity.